Endurance And Hope In Jesus Christ

-On this thirty second Sunday of ordinary time, the Church reminds us of the importance of hope anchored on Christ, and on our resurrection in Him.
-She reminds us that if we valiantly persevere the temptations, hardships and persecutions of this life, we shall achieve our hope in Christ.
-Hence, we should always rejoice in the glorious future promised us by Christ, when we shall be filled with the vision of God’s glory.
+On this thirty-second Sunday of ordinary time, the Church reminds us of the importance of hope anchored on Christ and our resurrection in Him.
+She reminds us that we shall achieve our hope in Christ if we valiantly persevere through the temptations, hardships, and persecutions of this life.
+Hence, we should always rejoice in the glorious future promised to us by Christ when he fills us with the vision of God’s glory.

-The first reading of today could be summarized in this simple Latin adage which says: “tolerandum et operandum (we must endure and hope)!”
+One can summarize today’s first reading in this simple Latin adage that says, “Tolerandum et operandum (we must endure and hope)!”
 The story of the seven brothers is a typical example of how hope can sustain us.
-What was at stake was more than just eating of pork meat.
-Rather, it was about God’s command, and their identity as the people of God.
+What was at stake was more than just eating pork meat.
+Instead, it was about God’s command and their identity as the people of God.

-They faced persecution courageously because of the hope they had in God’s promise of eternal life: “It was heaven that gave me these limbs…from Him I hope to receive them again.”
-The lesson we must learn from this heroic act is that we must not be afraid of persecutions or hardships for the sake of our faith in Christ.
-Rather, we should let the hope we have in the eternal life sustain us always.
-“Let us hold on unswervingly to the hope we profess, for he who promised is faithful” (Heb 10, 23).
+They faced persecution courageously because of the hope they had in God’s promise of eternal life, “It was heaven that gave me these limbs, from him I hope to receive them again.”
+The lesson we must learn from this heroic act is that we must not be afraid of persecution or hardships for the sake of our faith in Christ.
+Instead, we should let the hope we have in eternal life sustain us always.
+“Let us hold on unswervingly to the hope we profess, for he who promised is faithful” (Heb 10:23).

 In the second reading of today, Paul prayed for us.
-He asked “God who equips with comfort and hope to strengthen us in everything that is good.”
-Paul wrote to a people, who due to sufferings, persecutions, and hardship expected the immediate return of Christ.
-So, he wrote to encourage them to endure while hoping in the fulfillment of Christ’s promise.
-Hence, he prays for the strength that will sustain them in their suffering and hard times: “The Lord is faithful and will give you strength and guard you from the evil one…”
+He asked, “God who equips us with comfort and hope to strengthen us in everything good.”
+Paul wrote to a people who expected the immediate return of Christ due to suffering, persecution, and hardship.
+So, he wrote to encourage them to endure while hoping for the fulfillment of Christ’s promise.
+Hence, he prays for the strength that will sustain them in their suffering and hard times, “The Lord is faithful and will give you strength and guard you against the evil one.”

 Finally, today’s Gospel is also on hope.
 That is, the hope in the resurrection of the dead!
 The Sadducees were only looking for a way to trap Christ.
 Also, they wanted to justify their belief that life ends here on earth.
 However, they were wrong.
 Through his discussion with them, Christ reassures us that life does not end here.
 Hence Paul reminds us that: “If our hope in Christ is only for this life, then we deserve more pity than anyone else (I Cor 15:19).
 Our hope must not end here because we are on a journey toward eternal life in Christ.

-Today, the Church beckons us to hold on to the hope we have in the joyful fulfillment of God’s promises and in our resurrection in Christ.
-Hope strengthens our faith, and keeps us praying.
-Let us then pray with the psalmist to the Lord: “Guard me Lord as the apple of your eye.
+Today, the Church beckons us to hold on to the hope we have in the joyful fulfillment of God’s promises and our resurrection in Christ.
+Hope strengthens our faith and keeps us praying.
+Let us then pray with the psalmist to the Lord, “Guard me, Lord, as the apple of your eye.
 Hide me in the shadow of your wings, and I shall awake, with the sight of your glory!